Value (ethics): Fields of study

-Ethical issues that value may be regarded as a study under ethics, which, in turn, may be grouped as philosophy.
-Similarly, ethical value may be regarded as a subgroup of a broader field of philosophic value sometimes referred to as axiology.
+Value may be regarded as a study under ethics, which, in turn, may be grouped as philosophy.
+Similarly, ethical value may be regarded as a subgroup of a broader field referred to as axiology.
 Ethical value denotes something's degree of importance, with the aim of determining what action or life is best to do, or at least attempt to describe the value of different actions.

-The study of ethical value is also included in value theory.
-In addition, values have been studied in various disciplines: anthropology, behavioral economics, business ethics, corporate governance, moral philosophy, political sciences, social psychology, sociology and theology.
+In value theory, the study of ethical value includes the use of other disciplines, such as: anthropology, behavioral economics, business ethics, corporate governance, moral philosophy, political sciences, social psychology, sociology and theology.

 Similar concepts

 Ethical value is sometimes used synonymously with goodness.
-However, goodness has many other meanings and may be regarded as more ambiguous.
+However, "goodness" has many other meanings and may be regarded as more ambiguous.

+Social value is a concept used in the public sector and in philanthropic contexts to cover the net social, environmental and economic benefits of individual and collective actions for which the concepts of economic value or profit are inadequate.
+For example, UK public procurement legislation refers to "social value" in its requirement that public bodies commissioning public services take account of the social, environmental and economic well-being of the area where a contract will be delivered: see Public Services (Social Value) Act 2012.
+Local authorities have adopted "social value" policies which facilitate a fair and consistent approach to implementing this duty: for example, Cornwall Council's Social Value policy notes that "bringing consistency in performance and our outcomes will mean that the process for defining social value will be standardised".
+In regard to central government procurement, the "Social Value Model" aims to ensure that comparable benefits are secured through procurement, and the Welsh government refers to "social value requirements" and "social value clauses" in its own public procurement guidance.
+The Bill & Melinda Gates Foundation refers to "social value creation" as a quantifiable objective in public policy and philanthropic decision-making.

 Types of value

 Personal versus cultural

 Personal values exist in relation to cultural values, either in agreement with or divergence from prevailing norms.
 A culture is a social system that shares a set of common values, in which such values permit social expectations and collective understandings of the good, beautiful and constructive.
 Without normative personal values, there would be no cultural reference against which to measure the virtue of individual values and so cultural identity would disintegrate.